Username or Email Address

 Clinical Staff – Saint Luke Center

 Sr. Jane Becker, OSB, is a licensed psychologist and a staff member of Saint Luke Center in Louisville, KY.
 She has presented workshops for priests and religious on transition, communication, forgiveness, and other topics in personal growth.
 Before coming to Saint Luke Institute she worked for many years in seminary formation at Saint Meinrad Seminary and the Pontifical North American College.
-She is subprioress of the Benedictine community in Ferdinand, Indiana.
+She is the former subprioress of her Benedictine community in Ferdinand, Indiana, and is currently administrator for a Benedictine community in Crookston, Minnesota.

 Christopher Block is a licensed psychologist on the clinical staff of Saint Luke Center, a ministry of Saint Luke Institute in Louisville, Kentucky.
 Dr. Block received his doctoral degree in counseling psychology from the University of Louisville and holds a master’s degree in clinical psychology from Spalding University.
 Prior to his work with Saint Luke Center, he worked as a psychologist for the Kentucky Department of Corrections in sex offender and substance abuse treatment as well as sex offender risk assessment.